mistydemeo/tigerbrew/share/doc/homebrew/FAQ.md

 ```

 Note that brew search still finds formula in taps.

-### Homebrew is a poor name, it is generic, why was it chosen?
-mxcl was too concerned with the beer theme and didn’t consider that the
-project may actually prove popular.
-By the time he realized it was too
-late.
-However, today, the first google hit for “homebrew” is not beer
-related ;-)

 ### What does *keg-only* mean?
 It means the formula is installed only into the Cellar, it is not linked